Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 We hop into the car and drive 20 minutes to the nearby town of Yanahuara, where we visit a local farm.
 This stop gives you the chance to see how local farmers cultivate the land.

-You can help to cut the alfalfa used to feed guinea pigs.
-Guinea pigs are a common site in Peruvian kitchens and gardens.
+You can help cut the alfalfa used to feed guinea pigs.
+Guinea pigs are a common sight in Peruvian kitchens and gardens.
 They are often cooked for special occasions throughout the Andes.

 And now for chicha!
 The Inca maize beer.
 Your guide will explain the importance of this beer to the Inca Empire and explain the process of making it.
 You can help to start a batch of this brew, too.

-We then drive 20 minutes to the town of Yanahuara, where we visit a farm in the Sacred Valley, where we will tour the farmlands, cut alfalfa to feed the guinea pigs.
+We then drive 20 minutes to the town of Yanahuara, where we visit a farm in the Sacred Valley.
+We will tour the farmlands and cut alfalfa to feed the guinea pigs.
 You can participate in starting a batch of the chicha, the fermented corn beer of the Incas.

 What is Chicha?

-Chicha is a fermented, alcoholic drink found all over the Andes.
+Chicha is a fermented alcoholic drink found throughout the Andes.
 It is usually made from maize, but regional varieties may be made from quinoa, yucca, or even potato.

-The Incas used chichi in ceremonies and rituals, and chicha is still drunk on special occasions in modern times.
+The Incas used chicha in ceremonies and rituals, and it is still drunk on special occasions today.
 You buy it from Chicherias.
-These tavern-type places usually offer home-brewed chichi and are often identifiable by a small, red flag outside the building.
+These tavern-type places usually offer home-brewed chichi and are often identified by a small red flag outside.

 How to make chicha